 So when it came to building a language for the Faerie, I wanted something that would define their thoughts and characteristics.
-The trope about Faerie being immortal always leads me to think of Wowbagger the Infinitely Prolonged; like him, I don’t see how anyone could take everything so seriously and also like him, if I was immortal I’d be a real bastard about it.
+The trope about Faerie being immortal always leads me to think of Wowbagger the Infinitely Prolonged from The Hitchhiker’s Guide to the Galaxy; like him, I don’t see how anyone could take everything so seriously and also like him, if I was immortal I’d be a real bastard about it.
 So I nixed immortality and just gave them long lifespans and the ability to die.
 No one really knows how long they live.
 Centuries, probably.
 I left it intentionally fuzzy.
 But they get old.
 And they die.
 Anyway, that led me to the conclusion that they’ll have a very different way of thinking, because they’ll see the world differently.

 And if they think differently, they’ll speak differently.

 Here’s the thing.
 When I was building the conlang, I was studying linguistics (go figure).
 So I learned of E Prime at a fortuitous time in my life.
 And yes, generally, those aren’t words you see put in that order very often.